Que (What)

 Core Profile

-- Translation: To Order / To Command
+- Translation: To Order (food/goods) / To Command

 - Type: Verb (1st group, regular -er verb)